 Whale Shark diving on Mafia: $60

-Snorkelling and tour on Mafia: $40
+Snorkeling and tour on Mafia: $40

-Snorkelling on Zanzibar: $18
+Snorkeling on Zanzibar: $18

 Visit to Prison Island: $11

-Transport: $78 (mostly we would use the dala dala’s which are very cheap or, if this wasn’t available, we would use a tuk tuk.
+Transport: $78 (mostly we would use the dala dala’s, which are very cheap or, if this wasn’t available, we would use a tuk tuk.
 We would use a ‘luxurious’ bus for the longer travel days as they were much more comfortable and worth the extra dollars)

-Top Tips for Traveling to Tanzania
+Top Tips for Traveling in Tanzania

-- Assume the worst when arriving in Tanzania and expect delays and, possibly lost luggage.
+- Assume the worst when arriving in Tanzania and expect delays and, possibly, lost luggage.
 We experienced both which resulted in us missing our connection flight to Mafia and having to book another one.
-We met lots of tourists who experienced the same and didn’t leave enough time for their connection flight/ferry to the islands.
+We met lots of tourists who experienced the same and didn’t leave enough time for their connecting flight/ferry to the islands.
 Keep your valuables and a change of clothes in your hand luggage.

 - Most of the ATMs in Tanzania can be found in the main towns and cities.
 It’s worth having plenty of cash on you.
 The maximum you will be able to take out from an ATM is $200.